open/close all folders

 - Manipulative Bitch: She is a demagogue that proclaimed to the refugees that the government and the outside world had abandoned them, that Leviathan's attack was a foreign plot, and that uniting under her leadership is the only way to survive.
 In reality, she actively keeps national and international aid out of the refugee camps, acquires and redistributes the aid supplies to keep them dependent on her, and her only motivation is to gain enough support that she can eventually supplant the government.

 - Not Quite Flight: Spends her fights falling from portal to portal through the air, keeping her aloft while launching attacks through more portals.

 - Shadow Archetype: Is this to canon Skitter after she became the warlord of Brockton Bay, as a parahuman who took control of the chaos after a Leviathan attack, visibly helping the public while keeping the government out of her territory, while building up a lot of goodwill in the process.
 The difference is, while Skitter genuinely cared for the public, Skylance is doing it out of pure demagoguery.

 - The Exile: After her capture, the Avatar puts her on an empty alternate Earth until her trial, after which she is Birdcaged.

 - Thinking Up Portals: Her parahuman power allows her to create portals that are stationary relative to each other, but not to the world.
-And she has a brutal range; she can launch streams of lava by establishing a portal beneath the Earth's surface on the other side of the planet (which is moving in the opposite direction to her current location, and thus moving at high speeds relative to where she is).
+And she has a brutal range; she can launch high-speed streams of lava by establishing a portal beneath the Earth's surface on the other side of the planet (which is moving in the opposite direction to her current location, and thus moving at high speeds relative to where she is).